ashishleadventure/docs/en/The-Manual/Basic-Principles-of-CakePHP/CakePHP-Conventions.rst

 ReallyBigPerson are all examples of conventional model names.

 Table names corresponding to CakePHP models are plural and underscored.
-The underlying tables for the above mentioned models would be people, big\_people, and really\_big\_people, respectively.
+The underlying tables for the above mentioned models would be person, big\person, and really\_big\_person, respectively.

 You can use the utility library "Inflector" to check the singular/plural of words.
 See the :doc:`/The-Manual/Core-Utility-Libraries/Inflector` for